gwcbi/haphpipe/README.md

 ##### build_tree

-Create Phylogenetic Tree with RAxML.
+Create phylogenetic tree with RAxML.
 Input is an aligned FASTA or PHYLIP file with sequences.
 Output are tre files.
 Example to execute:
 ```
 haphpipe model_test --run_full_analysis --seqs alignment.phy